ditrix36/pxShader/README.md

   ``` javascript
       var c = canvas2d();
   ```
-  The canvas2d() function initializes the drawing area or __canvas__ where you will draw all you shapes and returns the DOM object of     that canvas. so basically the variable c will contain the an object. if you are used to the __DOM (DOCUMENT OBJECT MODEL)__ if js you   can actually do funny things with it as giving it an id/class to further format it's style :smile:
+  The canvas2d() function initializes the drawing area or __canvas__ where you will draw all you shapes and returns the DOM object of     that canvas.
+So basically the variable c will contain the an object. if you are used to the __DOM (DOCUMENT OBJECT MODEL)__ in js you   can actually do funny things with it as giving it an id/class to further format it's style :smile:

-  so this is the basic syntax for using the library you can't draw any with calling the __canvas2d()__ funtion or you are bound to get     and error so let's look at the function and it's parameters. so this is the __General syntax for this : canvas2d(width,height,responsive?,centered?)__
+  so this is the basic syntax for using the library you can't draw any without calling the __canvas2d()__ funtion or you are bound to     get an error so let's look at the function and it's parameters. so this is the __General syntax for this : canvas2d(width,height,responsive?,centered?)__

   | paramters | Meaning |